2019 Women's World Cup Preview: What You Need To Know

 This week, the union representing the Australian women's and men's players sent a letter to FIFA, alleging "discriminatory conduct" by the international governing body in awarding teams at the Women's World Cup just a fraction of prize money that the men's teams are given.

 The best player in the world, Norwegian striker Ada Hegerberg, won't be playing for her home country.
 She says the Norwegian soccer federation hasn't done enough to support the women's game, and she now refuses to play for the national team.
-Norway instituted equal pay for its men's and women's teams in 2017, but Hederberg says it's not just about equal pay, it's about respect — and so she won't be in the tournament.
+Norway instituted equal pay for its men's and women's teams in 2017, but Hegerberg says it's not just about equal pay, it's about respect — and so she won't be in the tournament.

 Any great team nicknames I should be aware of?

-Many of the nicknames are variations on the men's teams: France is Les Bleues, Jamaica has the Reggae Girlz, and England are the Three Lionesses.
+Many of the nicknames are variations on the men's teams: France is Les Bleues, Jamaica has the Reggae Girlz and England are the Three Lionesses.

 The best nickname belongs to Australia: The Matildas.
 The Aussies took on the moniker in the 1990s, after the classic Australian bush ballad "Waltzing Matilda."